centrifuge/documentation/docs/use/participate-in-network/index.md

 ### Time lock voting
 Time-lock voting is implemented in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
 It is possible to vote without locking at all, for a heavy discount (90%) on the voting weight of the tokens.
 To use the full weight of the tokens, they must be locked for the entire enactment delay period beyond the end of the referendum.

 For public referenda, the positive turnout bias requires a heavy supermajority of aye votes to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries.
 We call this a “positive” turnout bias because the required margin of ayes increases as turnout increases.
-Based on the voting result, the proposal will be approved and autonomously enact
+Based on the voting result, the proposal will be approved and autonomously enact:

-> - Holders can check the end of their lock period by querying the chain state with `democracy.locks(AccountId)` which returns the block number that the lock is active until
+- Holders can check the end of their lock period by querying the chain state with `democracy.locks(AccountId)` which returns the block number that the lock is active until
-> - Once the lock period has passed, any holder can call `democracy.unlock(addr)` to unlock the tokens
+- Once the lock period has passed, any holder can call `democracy.unlock(addr)` to unlock the tokens
->

 ### Conviction
 When someone votes on a referendum via Democracy, they can choose the conviction of their vote.
-The lock period is based on the level of conviction you want to associate with this vote
+The lock period is based on the level of conviction you want to associate with this vote.

 For example: